FortinetCloudCSE/k8s-201-workshop/content/_index.md

 Chapters 2, 3, 4, 5, and 6 extend the previous K8s 101 workshop, focusing on concepts used in cFOS use cases.
 Even if you are already familiar with these topics, you can benefit from reviewing Chapters 2 through 6.

+if you already familar with k8s concept, you only want learn cFOS ingress and egress use case, then you can take Chapter 1 then go directly to Chapter 7 and 9.

 ## Chapter 1